archetype-themes/plugin-theme-component/docs/Setup.md

 line.

-Follow instructions on the [nvm](https://github.com/nvm-sh/nvm) page to install it and to see how to install the latest or LTS release of NodeJS
+Follow instructions on the [nvm](https://github.com/nvm-sh/nvm) page to install it and to see how to install the latest or LTS release of Node.js

 #### Using Homebrew